preaction/preaction.me/article/yancy-todo/add-yancy.markdown

 so we'll go over how to remove this later.

-The left-side menu lists all of the tables we have in our database, which Yancy calls "Collections".
-Click on the "todo_item" collection to see the todo item table, and then click on the "Add Item" button to add new rows.
+The left-side menu lists all of the tables we have in our database, which Yancy calls "schemas".
+Click on the "todo_item" schema to see the todo item table, and then click on the "Add Item" button to add new rows.